Marmingen/solsys-orbit/README.md

 ### Predefined packages

-The inputs `inner`, `full`, `comets`, and `minors` will run predefined packages of solar system objects.
+The inputs `inner`, `full`, `comets`, and `minor` will run predefined packages of solar system objects.
 More information about these packages and what they entail can be deducted from the `configsolsys.py` file.
 The package `custom` is preallocated as a package to be changed and determined by the user.

 ### User selection of bodies